wrld3d/wrld-indoor-maps-api/FORMAT.md

 ### Entrances

 Entrances are used for connecting the internal paths with the external navigation graph.
 For our [routing service](https://github.com/wrld3d/wrld-routing-api) it's enough to just define the entrance.
-For our (Unsupported) Valhalla integration additional steps are required:
+For our (unsupported) Valhalla integration additional steps are required:

 - Define the path so the last node ends outside the building (i.e. the way travels from inside to outside)
 - Add an additional property `link` for this feature: